 Somali Week is the Minnesota Somali community’s largest celebration of the year.
-Consisting of the Somali Independence Day Festival, Xasuusmo (Remember) 1960 and The Minnesota Cup of Nations Soccer Tournament, Somali Week is a week-long event from July 1, 2017 to July 8, 2017 hosted in various locations across the Twin Cities.
+Consisting of the Somali Independence Day Festival, Xasuuso (Remember) 1960 and The Minnesota Cup of Nations Soccer Tournament, Somali Week is a week-long event from June 30, 2018 to July 7, 2018 hosted in various locations across the Twin Cities.
 The theme of Somali Week 2018 is Promoting Diversity through Unity and Inclusion.
-Over the years, this event has grown from one block with 5,000 – 8,000 participants, to three blocks with a diverse crowd of over 32,000 participants.
+Over the years, this event has grown from one block with 5,000 – 8,000 participants, to three blocks with a diverse crowd of over 40,000 participants.

 Somali Week is hosted by Ka Joog and the West Bank Athletic Club.

 Ka Joog is a nationally-recognized Somali American nonprofit organization tailored towards enriching the lives of Somali American youth by utilizing the positive elements of education, mentoring, employment, and the arts.
 Ka Joog’s mission is to create a better world by providing community-based, culturally specific programs and services to Somali youth and their families.

 Established in 2007 by a group of Somali young adults, Ka Joog focuses its efforts on encouraging Somali youth to “ka joog” or “stay away” from negative influences such as drugs, violence, radicalization, and other behaviors that can be detrimental to their development and future.
 Instead, Ka Joog directs youth towards higher education, civic involvement, and a volunteer commitment to the community.
 Ka Joog helps Somali youth understand their options and make the right choices, through programs offering mentoring, tutoring, and job readiness training.
 Ka Joog also provide positive outlets through the arts, and encourages youth to share their talents with others.